megatronhack/LeetcodeSolutions/API.md

 char[] arraySet = s.toCharArray();  // string to char array
 s.equals();  // checking actual value
-s.indexOf('0'); //return first occurrence index of '0' in the string. int matchIndex = input.indexOf(s, fromIndex); ////returns the position of the first occurrence of a                                                           value starting "fromIndex" in a string, returns -1 if the                                                   value is not found. s.toCharArray();
+s.indexOf('0'); //return first occurrence index of '0' in the string.

+int matchIndex = s.indexOf("0", fromIndex); ////returns the position of the first occurrence of a         //value starting "fromIndex" in a string, returns -1 if the value is not found.

+s.toCharArray();
 s.length();
 s.substring(start,end)  // not include end index